FOR INTERESTED STUDENTS AND FAMILIES

-Come along to one of our Open Days and see for yourself whether Gateway Community High would be suitable.
-There are several session dates and times to choose from.
+Come along to one of our upcoming Open Days!
+Students and parents/guardians/care givers are invited to visit the school and see for themselves whether Gateway Community High would be suitable.
 A presentation and tour of the school will take approx 45-60mins.

 Gateway offers an opportunity for students to thrive by gaining a real sense of confidence and belonging.
 Our alternative approaches are unique - our students are expected to be the drivers of their own educational destiny.
 It’s a place of flexible, engaging and practical learning where students can reconnect with their learning.